jeremiahishere/first_autocross/README.md

   - You will be driving in one heat, working in one heat, and resting in one heat

 ## Walking the course
 - After checking in and going through tech, walk the course several times.
-One of the times should be the required novice walkthrough.
+If possible, find a course map.
+Otherwise, find someone who looks like they know what they are doing and discretely follow them around the course.
 - Remember that you will be sitting on the left side of the car.
 Walk close to cones on the left and about 6 feet away from cones on the right.
+- When you enter a corner, look forward to see where the corner ends to plan where you are going to walk.
 - Identify confusing course elements and go through them a second time
 - Determine which way to go around optional slaloms.
 Do you want to start on the left or right of the first cone?
+Where do you want the car to be at the end of the slalom?
 - Note where the timing stops at the finish.
 You will want to be at full throttle all the way through the timing lights.
+- Make sure to report to the novice walkthrough.
+It will include a course walkthrough and how to safely work on the course.

 # Running the course